Minimum Bottom Line Profit Should Be > 7%!

 Retainage is still used today to entice the party performing services to stay on schedule and get the work done.
 This article, first explains retainage and provides guidance to both parties as to the accounting involved.
 There are some management processes to follow for both parties as there are some legal and fiduciary responsibilities involved.
-Finally, I’ll finish up by providing alternatives for the party rendering services to eliminate or reduce the impact of retainage in your contracts.
-For very long term contracts, retainage is a burden as it can prevent bottom line profits for the respective job; worse, it can play havoc with alternative financing.
+Finally, alternatives are provided for the party rendering services to eliminate or reduce the impact of retainage in your contracts.
+For very long-term contracts, retainage is a burden as it can prevent bottom line profits for the respective job; worse, it can play havoc with alternative financing.

 When you think of a construction project, start out by thinking about the money involved.
 Very large or extensive projects use bonds to finance the project.
 Many of these projects are government based and the authority issues a bond to receive cash necessary to fund the capital outlays to build the respective public infrastructure.
 For smaller scale projects, mostly private, the developer utilizes a construction loan and upon completion, a mortgage note is customarily issued.
 The final documents typically become legal once the project is completed; in effect, they have deadlines to get the work done or the financing has to be completely redone.
 Thus, there is a push to get the work done in a timely manner.

 Retainage, the holding back of some money to force completion, is used to entice the actual contractors to move along with getting the project completed.
 There is nothing worse than having a project held up because a particular subcontractor or vendor fails to get their part done.
 It just simply screws up the entire schedule.
 Ironically, the most common reason a sub or vendor fails to get the work done is because of cash flow issues.
 Retainage simply adds to this cash flow problem because the developer is holding back cash as security; cash that is needed to help the sub or supplier get the job done.